NikoBK/NikoBK.github.io/_posts/2025-11-5-linux-cpp-networking.md

 #endif
 ```

-While we are here we have added the message encoder which we will use to write data later.
+Here we have added a message encoder which will be used to write data later.
 Now let us add a disconnect method to `server.cpp`.
 Add this to the bottom of the file:
 ```cpp
 void Server::Disconnect(const std::string& reason)
 {